dnakhooda/Neutron/README.md

 # 🎮 ⚛ Neutron ⚛ 🎮

-Neutron is a powerful framework and engine for creating web-based games and animations.
+Neutron is a framework and engine for creating web-based games and animations.
 Using your node package manager of choice, you can install Neutron into a new or existing Typescript web project.
 Neutron takes heavy inspiration from Scratch.
 If you are a programmer looking to expand from what Scratch provides, Neutron is a great way to learn Typescript and web game development.

 ## Features ✨